1. Password Tips

 - Do not log on to your mobile banking account on a "jailbroken" / "rooted" mobile device.

 4. Phishing Scams

 Phishing is when a criminal sends you an email that embedded with links or file attachments, the email may look genuinely from the bank.
-And it will ask to enter the link that will take you to a website or download an APP.
+And it will ask you to enter the link that will take you to a website or download an APP.

 Once you arrive at the fake site, it will usually prompt you to enter personal security information, such as your account number, user ID/password.
 The phishing website will record the information you provided and use it to access your account and steal your money.
 Similarly, if you download an APP from the phishing email or untrusted sources, your mobile device could be compromised together with your personal security information.

 Remember: Always type in address https://www.paob.com.hk directly into browser to avoid going to fraudulent websites and only download our APP from official App Store or Google Play.

 5. Bogus Calls and SMS messages

-A caller may claim to be from the bank invite you to apply for a personal loan or financial services.
-Try to authenticate the call by asking the caller about their department name, contact number, contact our customer service if you are not sure of the caller's identity.
+A caller may claim to be from the bank and invite you to apply for a personal loan or financial services.
+Try to authenticate the call by asking the caller about his/her department name, contact number.
+Contact our customer service if you are not sure of the caller's identity.
 Remember: Do not disclose important personal information to the caller.

 6. SIM Card Swap

-- To gain access to your mobile banking service or even conduct unauthorized instructions (e.g. fund transfer), fraudster began to use a technique to "swap" your SIM card to them.
+- To gain access to your mobile banking service or even conduct unauthorized instructions (e.g. fund transfer), a fraudster may use a technique to "swap" your SIM card to them.

-- Fraudster will approach your mobile service provider impersonated as yourself and claimed "you" have lost the SIM card or the mobile phone.
-As "you" wanted to arrange a new SIM card, fraudster would then get hold of the SIM card (with your mobile phone number), then the fraudster would be able to obtain the SMS OTP for authenticating an online instructions.
+- The fraudster will then approach your mobile service provider impersonated as yourself and will claim to have lost the SIM card or the mobile phone.
+By registering a new SIM card, the fraudster will get hold of the new SIM card (with your mobile phone number) through which the fraudster will be able to obtain the SMS OTP for authenticating an online instructions.

-- Please be alert and talk to your mobile provider immediately if you lost the network connectivity for a long period.
+- Please be alerted and contact your mobile provider immediately if you lose the network connectivity of your mobile phone for a long period.